Nuked88/GenericCRUD/README.md

 ## How to use it
 Just edit the config.inc.php according to your db data

-In the same you need to create a simple table called genericcrud_users with this schema:
+In the same db you need to create a simple table called genericcrud_users with this schema:

 ```sql
 CREATE TABLE `genericcrud_users` (